raphael-group/MGW/README.md

   - `demo_mgw_y7.ipynb` — demo notebook for running MGW on the Y_7 ccRCC slice (Hu '24)
   - `riemannian_mouse_geodesics.ipynb` — code for visualization of the geodesics in the Riemannian pull-back metric of E9.5-10.5 mouse embryo (Chen '22)

+`experiments/`
-- Reproducible experimental notebooks on Stereo-Seq Mouse Embryo, Visium-Xenium alignment of colorectal cancer, MALDI-MSI metabolomics and Visium transcriptomics alignment of human striatum, AFADESI-MSI and Visium alignment of renal cancer
+- Reproducible experimental notebooks on Stereo-Seq Mouse Embryo, Visium-Xenium alignment of colorectal cancer, MALDI-MSI metabolomics and Visium transcriptomics alignment of human striatum, AFADESI-MSI and Visium alignment of renal cancer.

 ## **Getting Started**